Krishnagupta0568/ai-fundamentals/4-natural-language-processing.md

 Definition of NLP: Process of analyzing and evaluating text (from a document or a phrase) to get context, meaning, and insights.

+ **Text Analytics** and the various methods used in natural language processing (NLP), such as tokenization, frequency analysis, machine learning for text classification, and semantic language models.
+These techniques help extract insights and meaningful data from large text corpora.

+- **Tokenization**: Breaking down text into smaller units (tokens) for further analysis.
+Techniques like text normalization, stop word removal, and stemming improve the process.
+- **Frequency Analysis**: Counting the occurrence of words or terms to gauge the primary subject of a text.
+- **Machine Learning for Text Classification**: Algorithms like logistic regression can classify text based on features derived from tokens, such as sentiment analysis.
+- **Semantic Language Models**: These models represent words as vectors in a multidimensional space, capturing their semantic relationships.
+Embedding techniques help language models understand the context and meaning behind words.

+These concepts are foundational for Azure AI's **Text Analytics** capabilities, such as sentiment analysis, entity recognition, and language detection.

 ## Analyze text with the Language Service

 [Learning Module](https://learn.microsoft.com/training/modules/analyze-text-with-text-analytics-service/?WT.mc_id=academic-0000-alfredodeza)